 The Schengen Area remains one of the EU’s great success stories.
 Borderless travel between 22 EU and four non-EU states transformed the offer of multi-country itineraries enjoyed by long-haul visitors in particular.
-The introduction of the European Travel Information and Authorisation Services (ETIAS), expected in 2021, should increase confidence in borderless travel and enable more origin markets to qualify for visa-waiver status.
+The introduction of the European Travel Information and Authorisation Services (ETIAS), expected second half of 2022, should increase confidence in borderless travel and enable more origin markets to qualify for visa-waiver status.

 European Travel Information and Authorisation System (ETIAS)

 ETIAS introduces a mandatory pre-clearance permit for Schengen zone visitors who are citizens of countries with Schengen zone visa-waiver status, including Japan and USA.
 For a list of Schengen visa-requiring and visa-waiver countries, see Annexes I and II of regulation 2018/1806/EU.
 The framework legislation for ETIAS has been in force since late 2018.
 Official EU press release is available here.

-The system will be operational by the end of 2021, with full implementation expected during 2022.
+The system is expected to become operational in the second half of 2022.
 A permit will cost €7 and last 3 years.
 Further updates will be published on this page.

 Unlike the USA equivalent, ESTA, the revenue will not contribute to tourism promotion.
 The fee is set at a level to cover costs including development of land border infrastructure as well as system itself.
 Some confusion about scope and operation has arisen due to the proliferation of unofficial websites with URLs containing either Schengen or ETIAS.
 An official gateway will be available in due course.

 Schengen zone comprises 26 states: EU27 states except Bulgaria, Croatia, Cyprus, Ireland, Romania; plus the four EFTA states: Iceland, Liechtenstein, Norway, Switzerland.
 Ireland has an ‘opt outs’ and is not obliged to join (this was also the case for the UK as an EU member); the other four EU states should eventually join.